Take five minutes to make a difference as a Citizen Scientist

 - An experiment takes less than five minutes.

-- As the subject you create an experiment and invite others to stare at you as observers.
+- The subject creates an experiment and invites others to be observers.

-- Observers see either the subject or a random image.
+- Observers will see either the subject or a random image.

-- If your experiment is interrupted for any reason, you can pick up where you left off.
+- If your experiment is interrupted don't worry, the system will pick up where you left off.
 Re-open your experiment to continue.